BtVS by Whedon and Mutant Enemy. Shadowrun RPG by FASA, WizKids, FanPro, Hare-Brained Schemes. Early Edition by Abrams, Brush and CBS.

 "I'd rather not say," Gary replied, before his well-trained instinct took over and he pulled out the paper.

-'Chicago, IL- This morning, around midnight, in the three-story residence of one 'James Olsen', a fire consumed the ground floor and basement.
+'Chicago, IL- This morning, around midnight, in the three-story Oak Park residence of one 'James Olson', a fire consumed the ground floor and basement.
 This was, presumably, an act of arson meant to cover the depravity found within.
 Several bodies were half-eaten, most in the position of murder-suicide.
 Of particular note was the body of a young girl which had been altered to confuse the time of death.
-A charred copy of today's Chicago
+A charred copy of today's

 "What's going on?"
 Oz asked, concerned.